SkikriHassane01/Healthcare-AI-Diagnostic-System/README.md

 ## 1. Project Overview

-This project aims to develop a healthcare AI diagnostic system that initially integrates two disease prediction models (Diabetes and Brain Tumor) to assist healthcare professionals in quickly and accurately diagnosing patients.
-The system is designed with extensibility in mind, allowing for easy integration of additional models in the future (Alzheimer's, Covid-19, Pneumonia, and Breast Cancer).
+This project aims to develop a healthcare AI diagnostic system that  integrates six disease prediction models (Diabetes, Brain Tumor, Alzheimer's, Covid-19, Pneumonia, and Breast Cancer) to assist healthcare professionals in quickly and accurately diagnosing patients.

 ### Core Objectives

-- Create a unified platform initially integrating 2 pre-developed disease prediction models (Diabetes and Brain Tumor)
-- Design the system architecture to be extensible, allowing easy addition of future models
 - Provide healthcare professionals with fast and accurate diagnostic assistance
 - Maintain a secure environment for patient data
 - Enable effective patient profile management and historical record-keeping